 Getting Started with Sous Vide

 To start cooking sous vide, you’ll need some essential equipment.
 Taken together the required tools you’ll need can be considered your sous vide kit.
-Such kits are sometimes sold as a bundle, but we will discuss the individual parts here.
+Such kits are sometimes sold as a bundle, but we will discuss the individual parts below (you don’t need to spend a lot).

-You’ll need a sous vide machine or an immersion circulator.
+So, the most important piece of equipment is an immersion circulator (this sous vide machine is my go-to).
 Make sure to choose a machine that fits your cooking needs and budget.
 This tool will heat and circulate the water in the cooking vessel (which itself is usually called a “sous vide container”).
-A large pot can be used instead of a sous vide container as well.
+This is a good made-for-purpose container but a large pot can be used instead of a sous vide container as well (that’s what I usually do).
 You’ll also need to seal the food in water-tight bags before cooking.

 A vacuum sealer machine or a handheld vacuum sealer, and special purpose bags can be used.
 Or you can just use zip-lock bags (like I do). 🙂 With tools in hand, place your food in a plastic bag and remove as much air as possible to seal the bag.